-- The matter should be reported immediately to the Deputy Designated Safeguarding Lead, as appropriate, or in his or her absence, the Chair of the Advisory Board. - Appropriate support will be provided and a representative will be appointed to keep the accused person informed of the progress of the case as appropriate.
+- The matter should be reported immediately to the nominated governor who is the Chair of the Advisory Board. - Appropriate support will be provided and a representative will be appointed to keep the accused person informed of the progress of the case as appropriate.